ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/examples/ml-example.md

 the K8s API server may become briefly unavailable during Kuberentes cluster resizing events.

-Don't worry if that happens -- the workload should be uninterrupted.
+Don't worry if that happens -- the Ray workload should be uninterrupted.
-For the example in this guide, simply restart the port-forwarding process and re-run the job log command.
+For the example in this guide, wait until the API server is back up, restart the port-forwarding process, and re-run the job log command.
 :::

-### Job complete.
+### Job completion.

 #### Benchmarks results

+Once the benchmarks is complete, the job log will display the results:

 ```
 Results: {'training_time': 1338.488839321999, 'prediction_time': 403.36653568099973}
 ```

-The performance of the benchmark is sensitive to the underlying cloud infrastructure -- you might not match [the numbers quoted in the benchmark docs]().
+The performance of the benchmark is sensitive to the underlying cloud infrastructure -- you might not match {ref}`the numbers quoted in the benchmark docs<xgboost-benchmark>`.

 #### Model parameters